vjthecoder/javanjs/README.md

-## Welcome to Java n JS
+## Welcome to Java & JS

 A single platform for all your tutorials of Java and JS.
-We are trying to make things very simple and natural which will attract you and make you learn many things about Java and JS so easily.
+We are trying to make things very simple and natural, which will attract you and make you learn many things about Java and JS so easily.

 ### Goal

-Our goal is to bring down the vast amount of tutorial to simple and interactive tutorial.
+Our goal is to bring down the vast amount of tutorial to simple and interactive.

 ```markdown
 Syntax highlighted code block